-Unfortunately, like everywhere we saw in Malta, tourism had made its big fat commercial mark – this time, in the form of a few imposing hotel/resorts right on the coast.
+Unfortunately, like everywhere I saw in Malta, tourism had made its big fat commercial mark – this time, in the form of a few imposing hotel/resorts right on the coast.
 But if you looked the other way, it was much nicer.
 And it gets better the further you walk.

 Lunch overlooking Golden Bay